Discover DC DaysJuly 20 and 21

 Students will be prepared to write the Canadian Securities Institute (CSI) Global Education Inc. exam, the professional designation of Chartered Financial Analysts, the Canadian Investment Funds Course (CIFC)® exam to be eligible for mutual fund licensing, as well as the Canadian Securities Course (CSC)® exams to be eligible for a securities license.
-The requirements for each designation/certification are set by the granting body, not DC or Ontario Tech.
+The external industry licencing exams, fees and the requirements for each designation/certification are set by the granting body, not DC or Ontario Tech.
 In order to qualify for any of these designations/certifications, students need to follow and meet the required processes.

 This program was created by Durham College (DC) and Ontario Tech University (Ontario Tech) for individuals who plan to take Ontario Tech’s Bachelor of Commerce degree program.
 The bridging courses required for admission to the degree program are embedded in the curriculum and if students achieve a minimum cumulative grade point average of 3.5 in each semester of the DC courses and no grade below C in the Ontario Tech courses, students can apply directly to the third year of the Ontario Tech degree program.
 This opportunity allows qualified candidates to major in Finance at Ontario Tech however acceptance is based on Ontario Tech approval with higher marks required.
 In order to participate in this program, students are required to maintain a cumulative grade point average of 3.5 and complete an application to Ontario Tech in the first semester.
 Ontario Tech embedded courses are flexible and subject to change by Ontario Tech.
 Academic planning assistance will be offered to you by a student advisor representative.